robin-raymond/zax.io/strong-weak.md

 myType : MyType* strong @

-// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer* strong = myType.value1 lifelink myType
+// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer* strong = myType.value1 lifetimemorph myType

 // resetting the `myType`'s `strong` pointer will not impact the real lifetime
 // of the instance connected to `myType` (as the `value` `strong` pointer will